-RS 371 Dialogue, East and West 5 credits Comparative study of Western and Eastern religious traditions; common categories for understanding what people seek in any religion - knowledge of the holy, harmony with the real world, significant moral value, and what differentiates one tradition from another; principles for inter-faith dialogue that avoid obstacles to development within traditions and obstacles to dialogue between traditions.

-HS 391 Special Topics 2-5 credits

-RS 392 Special Topics 2-5 credits

-RS 393 Special Topics 2-5 credits

-RS 396 Independent Study 1-5 credits

-RS 397 Independent Study 1-5 credits

-RS 398 Independent Study 1-5 credits

-RS 405 The Songs of the Community of Israel 5 credits Analysis of the literary form and types of the Psalms; Psalm I as showing why the Psalms rank as the major book in the Wisdom Literature: how meditation/reflection differs from prayer; how prayer constitutes the community of Israel; how community constitutes the essential condition for prayer.

-RS 414 The Synoptics: Matthew, Mark and Luke 5 credits Investigation of the oral traditions of the Gospels by form criticism; study of the theology of Matthew, Mark and Luke by means of source criticism and redaction criticism.

-RS 425 Early Christian Theology 5 credits Theological, historical and literary analysis of writings of some of the leading early and later Fathers of the Church; e.g., Justin, Irenaeus, Tertullian, Origen, Augustine.
-Majors and minors or permission by chairperson.

-RS 426 Scholastic Theology 5 credits Seminar: the origin and main lines of scholastic theology, its spirit and aim formulated by St. Anselm, Abelard, St. Bernard, Alexander of Hales, St. Albert, St. Bonaventure, Duns Scotus, William of Occam, St. Thomas Aquinas.
-Prerequisite: RS 425.
+- RS 371 Dialogue, East and West 5 credits Comparative study of Western and Eastern religious traditions; common categories for understanding what people seek in any religion - knowledge of the holy, harmony with the real world, significant moral value, and what differentiates one tradition from another; principles for inter-faith dialogue that avoid obstacles to development within traditions and obstacles to dialogue between traditions. - RS 391 Special Topics 2-5 credits RS 392 Special Topics 2-5 credits RS 393 Special Topics 2-5 credits RS 396 Independent Study 1-5 credits RS 397 Independent Study 1-5 credits RS 398 Independent Study 1-5 credits - RS 405 The Songs of the Community of Israel 5 credits Analysis of the literary form and types of the Psalms; why the Psalms rank as the major book in the Wisdom Literature: how meditation/reflection differs from prayer; how prayer constitutes the community of Israel; how community constitutes the essential condition for prayer. - RS 414 The Synoptics: Matthew, Mark and Luke 5 credits Investigation of the oral traditions of the Gospels by form criticism; study of the theology of Matthew, Mark and Luke by means of source criticism, reaction criticism and literary criticism. - RS 425 Early Christian Theology 5 credits Theological, historical and literary analysis of writings of some of the leading early and later Fathers of the Church; e.g., Justin, Irenaeus, Tertullian, Origen, Augustine.
+Majors and minors or permission by chairperson. - RS 426 Scholastic Theology 5 credits Seminar: the origin and main lines of scholastic theology, its spirit and aim formulated by St. Anselm, Abelard, St. Bernard, Alexander of Hales, St. Albert, St. Bonaventure, Duns Scotus, William of Occam, St. Thomas Aquinas.
+Prerequisite: RS 425. - RS 427 Reformation Theology 5 credits The theological dispute of the Reformation on justification by faith alone; controversies among Catholics, Lutherans, Calvinists and Jansenists; the Enlightenment and Vatican Council I. Prerequisite: RS 426. - RS 431 Modern Protestant Theology 5 credits

-- RS 427 Reformation Theology 5 credits The theological dispute of the Reformation on justification by faith alone; controversies among Catholics, Lutherans, Calvinists and Jansenists; the Enlightenment and Vatican Council I. Prerequisite: RS 426. - RS 431 Modern Protestant Theology 5 credits Theological position, history and trends of some major Protestant denominations; principle leaders of modern Protestant thought and their tenets: Bultmann, Tillich and Niebuhr.
+Theological position, history and trends of some major Protestant denominations; principle leaders of modern

-RS 460 Trinity, Grace, and Life in the Spirit 5 credits Study of God's life as Trinity and as shared with us (grace); theological method and relation to spiritual theology.
+Protestant thought and their tenets: Bultmann, Tillich and Niebuhr.
+Bultmann, Tillich 5 credits - Study of God's life as Trinity and as shared with us (grace); theological method and relation to spiritual theology.
 Seminar for majors, minors.